Christen Roper

-Christen Roper (born January 14, 1981) is an American former college basketball player at the University of Hawaii, former EuroLeague Women player and former Women's National Basketball Association (WNBA) player.
+Christen Roper (born January 14, 1981) is an American former college basketball player at the University of Hawaii, former EuroLeague Women player.

-Christen Roper was a standout high school basketball player at Nordoff High School in Ojai, California.
-Christen received a basketball scholarship from University of Hawaii and played from 1999 to 2003.
-In 2003, she was the leader at the University of Hawaii and Western Athletic Conference in career (303) and single-season (110) blocks.
+Roper was a standout high school basketball player at Nordoff High School in Ojai, California.
+Christen received a basketball scholarship from Hawaii and played from 1999 to 2003.
+In 2003, she was the leader at Hawaii and the Western Athletic Conference in career (303) and single-season (110) blocks.
 Also, she was fourth at University of Hawaii in rebounding (724).
-She played briefly for the WNBA Sacramento Monarchs and played professional basketball overseas in the EuroLeague for multiple teams.
+She was in training camp with the Sacramento Monarchs in 2003, but did not make the team and played professional basketball overseas in the EuroLeague for multiple teams.

 Career

 High school

-Christen earned four letters in basketball and three in track and field.
+Roper earned four letters in basketball and three in track and field.
 She earned all-CIF (California Interscholastic Federation) honors in shot put and discus in her senior season.

 College

-Christen decided to go to the University of Hawaii.
-She chose Hawaii over San Diego State, Boise State, Wyoming and Oregon.
+Roper chose the University of Hawaii over San Diego State, Boise State, Wyoming and Oregon.
 She graduated from Hawaii with a bachelor's degree in history.
-She helped lead the Rainbow Wahine to the Women's National Invitation Tournament four out of her four years.
+She helped lead the Rainbow Wahine to the Women's National Invitation Tournament in each of her four years.